Security-Onion-Solutions/securityonion-docs/dns-anomaly-detection.rst

 .. note::

-    Please note that this script is only intended for standalone machines and will not work properly on distributed deployments.
+    Please note that the following script is only intended for standalone machines and will not work properly on distributed deployments.
+Another option which might work better :ref:`elastalert` and its ``new_term`` rule.

 Thanks to ``senatorhotchkiss`` on our mailing list for updating the original script to replace ``bro-cut`` with ``jq``: